-BRIDGEWATER, N.J. and TARRYTOWN, N.Y., May 2, 2017 /PRNewswire/ -- Honestly RA, a new survey of more than 1,000 people in the United States living with rheumatoid arthritis (RA), found that even after treatment, approximately 80 percent of RA patients experience pain daily or multiple times per week.1 Conducted by Sanofi and Regeneron Pharmaceuticals, Inc., Honestly RA also revealed this pain is so significant that even after treatment, nearly two-thirds (64 percent) say it keeps them away from daily activities and celebrations.1
+TARRYTOWN, N.Y. and BRIDGEWATER, N.J., May 2, 2017 /PRNewswire/ -- Honestly RA, a new survey of more than 1,000 people in the United States living with rheumatoid arthritis (RA), found that even after treatment, approximately 80 percent of RA patients experience pain daily or multiple times per week.1 Conducted by Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) and Sanofi, Honestly RA also revealed this pain is so significant that even after treatment, nearly two-thirds (64 percent) say it keeps them away from daily activities and celebrations.1

 For many people with the chronic, lifelong condition of RA, finding the right treatment can be a challenge.2 Through Honestly RA, Sanofi and Regeneron sought to take a very honest look at life with RA, in hopes of better understanding patient needs when it comes to treatment and overall support.
 The Honestly RA program includes a series of shareable illustrations, designed to recognize the emotional impact of the daily struggles, frustrations and triumphs of living with RA.
 For more information on the survey and to view and share the illustrations, visit HonestlyRA.com.